The Hammersmith & City Line of the London Underground

 - Great Portland Street Tube Station (Travelcard Zone 1) is an interchange with the Circle Line & Metropolitan Line.

-- Euston Square Tube Station is a different station from the nearby Euston tube station.
+- Euston Square Station is a different station from the nearby Euston tube station.
 It is within walking distance of the Euston railway station.
 (Travelcard Zone 1) is an interchange with the Circle Line and Metropolitan Line.

-- King's Cross St Pancras Tube Station serves both the King's Cross and St Pancras railway stations.
+- King's Cross St Pancras Station serves both the King's Cross and St Pancras railway stations.
 This is the biggest interchange Tube Station for the London Underground served by six underground lines on its four pairs of tracks.

 (Travelcard Zone 1) is an interchange with the Circle Line, Metropolitan Line, Northern Line, Piccadilly Line, Victoria Line.